 - 1. Attend to what has been said immediately.
 Establish the facts, gathering evidence from relevant sources. - 2.
 Reassure the child that (s)he was right to tell you - 3.
 Talk to both parties. - 4.
 Inform the Head - 5.
 If appropriate, the Head will inform both sets of parents and record (See sheets in appendix 1) - 6.
-Carefully monitor the situation Mention to all staff at morning briefing and to all MDA's. - 7.
+Carefully monitor the situation Mention to all staff at morning briefing and to all MDA's and update monitoring log. - 7.
 Feedback to both sets of parents within one week of them initially being informed.
-A report of the meeting with the victims parents is to be sent back to them for their comments - 8.
+A report of the meeting with the victim's parents is to be sent back to them for their comments - 8.
 Continue to monitor.
 Feedback to parents in one month.
-A report of the meeting with the victims parents is to be sent back to them for their comments.
+A report of the meeting with the victim's parents is to be sent back to them for their comments.

 Our prime focus is the effect on the child being bullied and endeavour to keep all children safe in school.
-Whilst taking the needs of the bullied child into account, our aim is also to educate the bully about the effect they may have on a child, and to teach them how to behave more appropriately towards others.
-Whilst children who bully others need to receive consequences for their actions, our preference is to teach these children the correct social skills to interact with others effectively.
-Approaches which are solely punitive are not advisable, since evidence suggest that they do not prevent further bullying.
+Whilst taking the needs of the bullied child into account, our aim is also to educate the child engaging in bullying behaviour about the effect they may have on a child, and to teach them how to behave more appropriately towards others.
+Whilst child who engages in bullying others need to receive consequences for their actions, our preference is to teach these children the correct social skills to interact with others effectively.
+Approaches which are solely punitive are not advisable, since evidence suggest that they do not prevent further bullying behaviour.